 Section 1.
 Composition; Election; Term of Office

-- The officers of the Association shall be Chairperson, Vice Chairperson, Recording Secretary, and Treasurer.
+1. The officers of the Association shall be Chairperson, Vice Chairperson, Recording Secretary, and Treasurer.
 The Vice Chairperson shall succeed the Chairperson in office the year following his/her election.
-There shall be a Steering Committee composed of the officers of the association, eight association members elected as provided in Paragraphs 2 of this Section, the immediate Past Chairperson and ex-officio members appointed as provided in Section 2 of Rule III.
-Associate members may become members of the Executive Board and will be entitled to vote solely at the Executive Board meetings.
-No more than four members of the Executive Board will come from associate membership.
+There shall be a Steering Committee composed of the officers of the association, eight association members elected as provided in paragraph 2 of this Section, the immediate Past Chairperson and ex-officio members appointed as provided in Section 2 of Article III.
+Association members elected to the Steering Committee as provided in paragraph 2 of this Section or appointed by the Chairperson as provided by Section 2 (Vacancies) will be called “Members-at-Large”.

-- At the spring/summer organizational meeting in even-numbered years, the Nominating Committee shall present a slate of nominees for Recording Secretary.
+a.
+At the spring/summer organizational meeting, the Nominating Committee shall present a slate of nominees to the Recording Secretary to fill Steering committee vacancies.
+These nominees can include up to eight (8) association members.
 Additional nominations shall be requested from the floor.
-Voting members shall vote by secret ballot.
+Voting members shall vote.
 The nominees receiving a majority of votes cast shall be elected.

-- The Recording Secretary will keep minutes from each meeting to include the Finance Report, meeting attendance, and will attach all ad-hoc committee reports.
-The Recording Secretary will be responsible for keeping an up-to-date membership roster which will identify District Designated members and Associate members.
-The Recording Secretary will contact each district superintendent each year and request designation of a new district representative or confirmation of the existing district representative.
+8. The Recording Secretary will keep minutes from each meeting to include the Finance Report, meeting attendance, and will attach all ad-hoc committee reports.
+The Recording Secretary will be responsible for keeping an up-to-date membership roster which will identify District/Consortium Designated members and Associate members.

 Section 2.
 Vacancies